Opera Singer

 Where is your favorite place to sing?

-Asked by Sadie almost 4 years ago
+Asked by Sadie over 4 years ago

 I sang in a German castle that's still lived in by the family that's been in it since the 12th century.
 I think that was one of my all time favorite places to sing.
 I loved the sense of history and intimacy it brought, with a great space with surprisingly great acoustics.